SAP-samples/abap-cheat-sheets/22_Misc_ABAP_Classes.md

 > - In the cheat sheet, the focus is on a selected set of classes that are available in [ABAP for Cloud Development](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_for_cloud_dev_glosry.htm).
 > - [Disclaimer](./README.md#%EF%B8%8F-disclaimer)

-## Excursion: Available Classes in ABAP Cloud
+## Excursion: Available Classes in ABAP for Cloud Development

 If available to you, you have accessed an [SAP BTP ABAP Environment](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensap_btp_abap_env_glosry.htm) using the [ABAP development tools for Eclipse (ADT)](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenadt_glosry.htm).
 Access to SAP-provided repository objects is restricted to objects that have been released for [ABAP for Cloud Development](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_for_cloud_dev_glosry.htm) ([released APIs](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenreleased_api_glosry.htm)).
 You can find the released repository objects in the *Project Explorer* view in ADT under *Released Objects*.
 The classes are located in the *Source Code Library* folder: